riot/riot.github.io/play/index.md

 Change the code of tag definition (left side) freely, then you'll see the result.

-## Important

-__We have just released riot 3.0.0 and we are in the process of updating all our examples, so please come back soon.__

 <iframe src="http://riotjs.com/examples/live-editor"></iframe>

 ## How to use this tag?